Assorted-Development/winforms-stylable-controls/README.md

 ### TextBox => StylableTextBox
 Exposes the following additional properties:
 * `Color BorderColor`: Gets/Sets the color of the border around the TextBox
-* `Color PlaceHolderForeColor`: Gets/Sets the foreground color of the hint text
+* `Color PlaceholderForeColor`: Gets/Sets the foreground color of the hint text
 * `Color ForeColor`: Gets/Sets the foreground color of non-hint text
 * `string PlaceholderText`: Gets/Sets the value to be shown if no user-provided text or default text is shown
 * `bool IsDelayActive`: Gets/Sets a value indicating whether the `TextChanged` event is to be triggered only after a specified amount of time.